jwendl/react-msal-rxjs-api-example/docs/flows/azure-ad.md

 # Azure Active Directory

-This document is created to describe how the telepharmacy application utlizes Azure AD to authenticate into the required services.
-More information around the Azure Signal R Service authentication can be found at the [signal-r docs](https://docs.microsoft.com/en-us/azure/azure-signalr/signalr-concept-authenticate-oauth) (link 9) or on this [page](signal-r.md)
+This document is created to describe how this sample application utlizes Azure AD to authenticate into the required services.

 ## Client Side React Application